 As a songwriter, if you’re thinking about pitching your songs to the music industry, it’s important to be aware of contemporary genres and the songs that are currently successful in that genre.
 Once you know that, you’ll know what record labels and music publishers are looking for.
 It will be much easier to get a record deal or publishing contract if you do.

 Choose a genre and get familiar with it

 Spend some time listening to current hits in the genre you want to write in.
 If you like Country music, listen to the top 20 current Country hits and study the chords, melodies, and lyrics to see what they have in common.
-This is what Country audiences are excited about right now, so it’s the type of song music publishers in Nashville need right now!
+This is what Country audiences are excited about right now, so it’s the type of song that music publishers in Nashville need right now.

 What kind of language is used?

 What sorts of characters turn up in these songs?

 How much contrast is being used between sections?